-- Underpinning the delivery of the corporate plan are a series of business plans that translate the council's priorities and outcomes expected to be achieved into operational service delivery activities.
-Each of these business plans has a suite of performance measures that enable critical delivery requirements to be tracked and monitored.
-To allow the transition of the council's priorities into their most granular form, the council also operates a "personal development review process" in which all staff are assigned individual performance objectives.
-These set out the activities which play an important part in achieving the overall desired outcomes.
+• Underpinning the delivery of the corporate plan are a series of directorate plans that translate the council's priorities and outcomes expected to be achieved into operational service delivery activities.
+Each of the directorate plans has a suite of performance measures that enable critical delivery requirements to be tracked and monitored.
+The directorate plans now include a section that identifies the workforce resources required to deliver the outcomes required.
+These plans are used by HR, to support services in their recruitment, retention and succession planning which enable the council to develop and maintain an effective workforce.

+To allow the transition of the council's priorities into their most granular form, the council also operates a "personal performance management framework" through which staff and managers agree individual performance objectives that play an important part in achieving the overall desired outcomes.
 These objectives are also supported by any relevant learning and development required to successfully achieve them.

-Monitoring of progress is undertaken on a number of levels, from strategic quarterly performance reporting to Cabinet, to service boards that measure performance against agreed business plans to regular 1:1s between managers and staff to review operational and day to day business performance. - The council also has a robust decision making framework in place that requires all reports to be subject to the corporate "call over" clearance process prior to publication.
+Monitoring of progress against targets is undertaken on a number of levels, from strategic quarterly performance reporting to Cabinet, to service boards that measure performance against agreed business plans to regular discussions between managers and staff to review operational and day to day business performance.

+The council also has a robust decision-making framework in place that requires all reports to be subject to the corporate "call over" clearance process prior to publication.
+This process was reviewed and strengthened in 2021.
 All reports follow a standard template that provides the decision maker with all the relevant information and advice necessary to make an informed decision.
 Reports provide background information; details of the issue under consideration and includes options open to the decision maker together with the pros and cons of each of those options in order to provide a recommended course of action if required.
-Professional advice in respect of any considerations of a legal, financial, equality and risk are clearly set out as is any consultation that has been undertaken to assist with the decision. - The council's Scrutiny committee scrutinises items on the council's forward plan and acts in the capacity of critical friend to the Cabinet prior to decisions being taken.
+Professional advice in respect of any considerations of a legal, financial, equality, risk, impact on young people and future generations, and the UNESCO Biosphere and Climate & Environmental impacts are clearly set out as is any consultation that has been undertaken to assist with the decision.

+The council's Corporate Scrutiny Committee scrutinises items on the council's forward plan and acts in the capacity of critical friend to the Cabinet prior to decisions being taken.
 Scrutiny meetings are held in public where members of the public have the opportunity to ask questions or submit questions in writing to the committee.